umarqu/WordADay/README.md

 "Word of the Day".
 Via a python script scraping the merriam-webster website.
 Program collects Todays Word , along with its syllables , definitions and examples.
-Another feature, is it gets the previous 7 days words aswell.
+Another feature is, it gets the previous 7 days of words.
 These are all saved as .json files.